jmarksk/RealEstateProject2/README.md

 -  Rsq is .49 compared to baseline of  0.38 and previous model of 0.46.
 This means the model accounts for 49% of the variation in the dependent variable.

 - The mean squared error of the model is about 0.42.
+This is the mean squared error in terms of log(Y).
 This is a measure of how far off the predictions of log(price) are from the actual log(price).
+Ideally, one would convert to terms of change in Y.

 - **All six predictor variables are significant.**